TerriaJS/plugin-sample/README.md

 * Outside a yarn workspace, the project builds and emits types but with errors.
 The errors are because the current TerriaJS bundle does not emit and export its types. (issue tracking this problem).

+# TODOs

-* Packaging asset files is still a TODO.
+- [ ] Packaging asset files is still a TODO.
+- [ ] Figure out packaging of assets

 # Adding this plugin to your terriamap